what to do if wegovy leaked out of injection site

 1. Stay calm: A minor leak from your injection is not a crisis.
 It's similar to spilling a bit of flour while baking - unexpected but nothing to panic about.

 2. Evaluate the leakage: Look at the injection site closely.
 An injection leak might seem like when you puncture a tea bag - the product seeps out, leaving a mark.
 If the leak is minor, it's unlikely you’ve lost a significant amount of medication.
+At the next dose, hold the pen for ~10 seconds until the yellow bar stops before lifting.

 3. Wipe the area: You can clean the site with a sterile cotton ball or cloth.
 Remember to dab, not rub, to avoid irritating the skin.
 Think about removing a small coffee spill from your shirt - gentle dabbing is usually the most effective approach.